 Firstly, you need to ensure that your income transactions are categorised correctly.

-Every time money is paid into Coconut, it’s automatically categorised as Income, unless you have categorised it as something else.
+Any incoming payment is automatically categorised as Income, unless you have categorised it as something else.

 It’s important to make sure that you check the categories on payments that aren’t income, and change them to something more accurate.

 For example, if you transfer money across from your personal account, then you should categorise this as “Personal” or “Paying In”.

 2. Don’t include employment income